Repository¶

 }

-When the query settings should only be changed for a certain method they can be set in the method itself:
+If you only want to change the query settings for a specific method, they can be set in the method itself:

 use TYPO3\CMS\Extbase\Persistence\QueryResultInterface;